dotmh/dotnet/README.md

 ## Just Constants

 - NAMESPACE : The namespace to use when creating projects (default: DotMH)
-- LIB_POSTFIX : The postfix to append to library names (default: Lib)
+- LIB_POSTFIX : The postfix to append to library project names (default: Lib)
+- TEST_POSTFIX : The postfix to append to Test project names (default: Tests)
+- API_POSTFIX : The postfix to append to API project names (default: Api)

 ## Just Commands